 Once you know who your ideal customer is, you can consult public databases to find prospects who match that description.

 This could be as broad as mindfully selecting the neighborhoods you’ll visit, or as specific as using public lists or databases to choose exact addresses.
-If you’re a part of a sales team, your manager should be able to tell you what resources you have at your disposal!
+If you’re a part of an outside sales team, your manager should be able to tell you what resources you have at your disposal!

 If you can’t narrow down your prospects, don’t worry!
 You can use a quick survey to qualify your leads right after your introduction (which we will explain in the next section).
 Just try: